shinji62/vault-tf-psc-test/README.md

 ssh -i ~/.ssh/your_private_key ubuntu@TF_OUPUT_OF_vm-public-ip
 ```

-## Using with Vault
+## Adding user permission to the DB

-This use IAM authentification but by default GCP create those user without permission.
+This use IAM authentification but by default GCP create DB with the user without permission.
 You need to add permission to the IAM user in those Database.

 ### MYSQL